laurajordan845/sqlalchemy-challenge/README.md

 In this section, I used Python and SQLAlchemy to do basic climate analysis and data exploration of the climate database.
 Specifically, I used SQLAlchemy ORM queries, Pandas, and Matplotlib.
 * Precipitation Analysis
    - Found the most recent date in the dataset
-   - Using that date, get the previous 12 months of precipitation data by querying the previous 12 months of data
+   - Using that date, got the previous 12 months of precipitation data by querying the previous 12 months of data
    - Selected only the "date" and "prcp" values
    - Loaded the query results into a Pandas DataFrame, and set the index to the "date" column
    - Sorted the DataFrame values by "date"